-The menu contains a grid of items that constantly updates based on your recent selection to show you parts of the anatomy that are connected to your current view, likely your decision.
+The menu contains a grid of items that constantly updates based on your recent selection, to show you parts of the anatomy that are connected to your current view—which would likely be your next decision.

-This idea didn't work because it obstructs too much content.
-This was an issue we knew we would face but it made the viewing area considerably less, especially on an iPad.
-Although we didn't run with this interface, we incorporated the navigational concept into our final design.
+This idea didn't work because it obstructs too much content and requires doctors to focus on a very small portion of the screen.
+It also made the viewing area considerably smaller, especially on an iPad.
+Although we didn't run with this interface, we incorporated the 'smart' navigational concept into our final design.

-I used Sketch to continue exploring ideas and created detailed designs used in testing for feedback and communicating functionality to the team.
+I used Sketch to continue exploring ideas and created designs used for testing and communicating functionality to the team.
 These static designs were used to create clickable prototypes that simulated common user flows.

-In addition to a bottom-left dialog box, I very briefly proposed a horizontal sliding nav.
-This type of menu just wasn't suitable for the amount of content we needed to communicate: thumbnails and links to conditions, treatments, and views.
+In addition to a bottom-left dialog box, I proposed a horizontally sliding navigation.
+However we quickly learned that this type of menu wasn't suitable for the amount of content we needed to communicate: many thumbnails of anatomical views but even more conditions and treatments.

-We chose to go with a horizontal menu bar at the top, holding thumbnails of popular views, and a left-hand sidebar containing searchable lists of links to conditions and treatments.
-This design was an efficient use of space and resembled common interaction patterns like sidebars and dropdowns, so it would likely feel familiar.
+We chose to go with a horizontal menu bar at the top, holding thumbnails of five popular views.
+A left-hand sidebar contains searchable lists of conditions and treatments.
+This design was an efficient use of space and resembled common interaction patterns like sidebars and dropdowns, so it would feel familiar.

-I explored how we could improve certain features and micro-interactions through motion studies and animations.
-This helped convince project managers to pursue worrying about the details.
+I explored ways to improve certain features and micro-interactions through motion studies and animations.
+This helped persuade project managers to focus their attention on the smaller details.